 According to Wallace, Sidis thought the article's description of him was humiliating and "made him sound crazy."
 After the article was published, "Sidis decided to come out of the woodwork and out of hiding, and sued the New Yorker," Wallace says.

 Sidis argued in court that the magazine had libeled him, and he won.
-Shortly afterwards, he died from a brain hemorrhage in 1944 at the age of 46.
+Shortly afterward, in 1944, he died from a brain hemorrhage.
+He was 46.

-Despite his unhappy childhood and the media scrutiny he endured as a child prodigy, Wallace believes that Sidis led a happier life as an adult.
+Despite his unhappy childhood and the media scrutiny he endured as a child prodigy, Wallace thinks Sidis led a happier life as an adult.